 He hears from various townspeople that the painter was a madman who created his art from real life.
 The artist, assisted by his two equally insane sisters, had viciously tortured people to death as inspiration for his horrific paintings.
 Some of the villagers are brutally killed and Stefano comes to believe that the murderer is trying to stop him from learning even more of the village’s depraved secrets…

 “All the normal devices that are utilised to distance an audience emotionally are almost entirely absent, which makes this an incredibly unsafe viewing experience.
-The viewing safety of the audience is also undermined by Avati’s determined disavowal of generic convention.
-There are no black gloved killers here, there are no major set piece murder sequences, and there is very little use of a subjective point of view shot.”
-Shaun Anderson, The Celluloid Highway
+The viewing safety of the audience is also undermined by Avati’s determined disavowal of generic convention.”
+The Celluloid Highway

-The movie was filmed in Lido degli Scacchi, Ferrara, Emilia-Romagna (the villa where the main chararacter lives).
+The movie was filmed in Lido degli Scacchi, Ferrara, Emilia-Romagna (the villa where the main character lives).